altinsallauka/quizapp-platform/README.md

 Quiz API built with NodeJS, ExpressJS and Mongoose.

-ReactJS
+Front End built with ReactJS.

 ## Installing

-git clone this repository
+git clone this repository.

 Then you can install all its dependencies and run it.
 `npm install`